You are here: Urology Textbook > Bladder > Paraureteral diverticula

 Paraureteral Diverticulum of the Bladder

-A paraureteral diverticulum is a congenital bladder diverticulum, which develops dorsal or lateral of the ureteral ostium without evidence of subvesical obstruction (Hutch, 1961).
-With increasing bladder filling and increasing size of the diverticulum, the ureter drains into the paraureteral diverticulum.
-Vesicoureteral reflux is often associated.
+A paraureteral diverticulum is a congenital bladder diverticulum that develops dorsal or lateral of the ureteral ostium without evidence of subvesical obstruction (Hutch, 1961).
+With the increasing size of the diverticulum, the ureter may drain into the paraureteral diverticulum, and vesicoureteral reflux is possible.
 A large paraureteral diverticulum can cause subvesical obstruction by compression of the urethra.
-The surgical treatment, if necessary, includes the excision of the diverticulum and ureterocystoneostomy.
+If necessary, surgical treatment includes the excision of the diverticulum and ureterocystoneostomy.

 |Bladder diseases||Index||Bladder anatomy|